albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 3. Vote counting procedures: How ballots are tabulated and validated
 4. Vote allocation formulas: How votes translate into winning candidates
 5. District structure: Whether representatives are elected from single-member or multi-member districts
-6. Election structure: Whether federal elections use primaries, unified general elections, or other formats
+6. Election structure: Whether congressional elections use primaries, unified general elections, or other formats
 7. Ballot design and information: What information appears on ballots

 The Act regulates all seven aspects.
 If "manner" doesn't include these elements, the word has no meaningful content.
 Congress cannot regulate election "manner" without addressing how votes determine winners -- that is the essence of electoral procedure.